 To get a more specific cost for your project, we've broken down the prices for hardwood decks, softwood decks, and composite decks, as well as the factors that typically influence installation costs, and more.

 How much is a hardwood deck?

 Hardwood decking is made with timbers from the tropics, or trees such as beech, ash or oak.
-The slow growth of the timbers used to manufacture the boards creates decking that offer fabulous durability, and they’re resistant to splitting, rotting and warping.
+The slow growth of the wood used to manufacture the boards creates decking that offers fabulous durability, and they’re resistant to splitting, rotting and warping.
 If you care for a hardwood deck correctly it can last for many decades and, while it will look good from when it is first laid, it could even become more attractive as it ages.

 But how much is a hardwood deck?

 ‘Hardwood decking can be in the form of a temperate species like European oak, or more commonly in a tropical species like balau or iroko,’ says Nick Collinson at Duffield Timber.
-‘For a good-quality hardwood deck board, you will look to pay between $56 and $77 (£40 and £55 + VAT) per square metre.’
+‘For a good-quality hardwood deck board, you will look to pay between $56 and $77 (£40 and £55 + VAT) per square meter.’

 How much is a softwood deck?